 - Average abandonment rates are a serious challenge.
 The deck is almost stacked against you with a reported 97% abandonment rate within 30 days of the date of download.

 - Lifetime value (LTV) is where the real ROI lies.
 The mechanics of your LTV calculation will vary depending on your unique marketing strategy but will take into account your customer acquisition costs, your current churn rates, and key indicators of engagement reflecting the true return on your investment in your native app.
-Be sure to connect your app to your customer relationship management (CRM) software to gather and analyze customer data from the first download.
+Be sure to connect your app to your customer relationship management (CRM) software or customer data platform (CDP) to gather and analyze customer data from the first download.

 Five Strategies You Should Implement Now To Achieve Mobile App Greatness: